-O Op Not lettile rescenting indiatorii /login_6Ojsp?t=i1 Ŷ Voting -cost.
-Home About Us- Group Sites - Registration Help Contact Us + Terms of Use Sharehold ers / Mentters Please enter the u Aftur entering the serid as communicated to you and replicate login details you would be able to select the r me image text[coldi) you see below for validation. e Company for which you intend to vote.
-User ID Enter User ID Use Mobile App For e-Voting 818433 W-Voting Play Audio Refresh Shareholders may log-in to m-voting using their Enter the Charact Displayed Enter CAPTCHA e-voting credentials to vote for company resolutions.
-Login Forget Password Download the m-Voting app on your Google Play version based mobile phones,today!
+After entering the login details you would be able to select the Company for which you intend to vote.
+User ID Use Mobile App For e-Voting 818433 m-Voti Play Audio Refresh Shareholders may log-in to m-voting using their Enter the Characters Enter CAPTOHA e-voting credentials to vote for company resolutions.
+Click to use Virtual Keypoard Login Forgot Password Download the m-Voting app on your Google Play version based mobile phones, today!
+CDSL-e-Voting in...docx iii.

-iii.
 Enter user id as mentioned in your invite email, or read point number (iii) as given above.
 Since you are a registered user, below screen will be appear.
 Enter your existing CDSL password in password field.